panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 Indicate the parameter types in a pair of parentheses, put the fat arrow `=>`, and the return type.

-In case of methods, you have to define the method on the type of the object:
+In the case of methods, you have to define the method on the type of the object:

 ```typescript
 interface ObjectWithMethod {